 Socialization on the importance of conservation to the local community surrounding PT SSS is on our routine agenda .
 We share information about the conservation efforts conducted by the company.
 We also encourage the local community to support the program because the value of conservation is not just for the company, but also for the community who live around the areas as well as the future generations of people.
 We present many pictures and videos, and use simple sentences to explain the importance of conservation and the value of it.
 By doing that, we hope the community will continue to be our partners and to further understand the efforts taken to protect the conservation areas and actively take part in protecting the conservation areas with us.
 We also made painting competitions with conservation themes with kids in elementary school as part of their familiarization towards conservation efforts and its importance.
 Because they are the ones who will own the environment in the future.

-The Group has strictly adhered to the NO new development on peatland regardless of depth policy since 2010.
-The management plans are in place and being implemented on existing plantations on peat.
+Since 2010, our Group has strictly adhered to No Deforestation and No new development on peat soils regardless of its depth policy.
+TFor existing plantation areas with Peat Soils best management practices are in place to minimize any adverse impact by operating on these fragile soils.
 The total land bank of United Plantations Berhad as of 31 December 2020 is 63,074Ha.
 The total planted area under oil palm is 46,645 Ha of which Malaysia has 37,566 Ha and 9,079 Ha in Indonesia.
 In Malaysia the total peat area is 4,627.24 Ha and in Indonesia it is 784 Ha, i.e total peat is approximately 5,411.24Ha equal to approximately 11.6% of our total oil palm planted area.

 Our Research Team has re-assessed the peat area at our newly acquired brownfield plantation, Tanarata Estate, where there was a reduction in the peat hectarage.
 This is in line with the latest peat inventory which has been submitted to RSPO Secretariat.